jundalisay/superblist/content/en/research/sarkar/katha/appendix-3.md

+---
+title: "Some Clarifications on Taraka Brahma"
-Appendix Three
+heading: Appendix 3
+weight: 204
+description: "An Editor’s note in Prajina Bharati October 1983"
+image: "/covers/katha.png"
+author: Nagina
+---

 [Published in Prajina Bharati April 1984]

 Respected Mr. Editor,

 It is very nice that certain points of Ananda Katha have provoked interesting discussions.
 Ac.
 Hari Shankarji’s letter on Nagina da’s clarification has stirred thoughts in my humble psychic world and I wish to share them with others.

 I can not say how far my words will satisfy the curiosity of inquisitive souls but I would like to pen for critical appreciation the answer I find within me.

 Since I am taking the liberty to express my views on a matter related to Nagina da’s writings, I offer my sincerest apology to him.

 It is evident Naginada has reproduced Baba’s words in Ananda Katha.
 It is also clear he didn’t feel it necessary to question Baba on the points that are agitating the mind of